dmiller903/trioPhaser/README.md

 2. Input file of the father.
 3. Input file of the mother.
 4. Name of output file.
-5. Path were haplotype reference files will be saved to.
+5. Path were haplotype reference files will be saved to (requires ~13GB of storage).
 6. Number of cores available for use (up to 22, default is 2).

 Here we provide example code on how to execute trioPhaser.
 This example implies